gustavlan/streaming-market-signals/README.md

     end
 ```

 Daily charts are scraped from Kworb via Playwright.
-A trigger in Airflow checks the staging area for new tracks and only calls the Spotify API if metadata is missing, saving API quota and execution time.
-Financial data is fetched independently. dbt transforms resolve ownership hierarchies and aggregate streams.
+The ingest DAG then **triggers** the pipeline DAG and **waits** for it to complete before running dbt.
+A **Smart Trigger** in the pipeline checks the staging area for new tracks and only calls the Spotify API if metadata is missing, saving API quota and execution time.
+Financial data is fetched independently on an offset schedule to avoid DuckDB write contention.

 **Stack:** Docker · Airflow · DuckDB · dbt · NetworkX